 By far, this is the most commonly asked question in the world where driving lessons are concerned.
 From the moment you even consider a driving course, you want to know how quickly you can pass your test and receive your license.
-Unfortunately, it’s a question with no definitive answer whatsoever.
+A great way to get hold of your license quickly is to ace your theory driving test.
+Practice some of the best online permit test samples that will help you pass your exam.

 According to the Driver and Vehicle Standards Agency (DVSA), there’s no specific minimum amount of time you should spend practicing before taking your driving test.
 However, research suggests that it takes an average of 47 hours of driving lessons and tuition to get your license.